La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 - Tradesperson at counter → 30–50% commissionThe distributor sells the subscription and keeps margin.
 No sales force to build on our side: they already sell to the technician daily.
 Net AskMarcel per tradesperson: €114–160/year after commission (vs €228 in direct sale).

-- Service company → direct sale, distributor as referrerOn a negotiated multi-seat account, commission makes no sense: the distributor opens the door, we contract directly, keep full margin and the customer relationship.
+- Service company → direct sale, distributor as referrerOn a negotiated Business account (API/MCP), commission makes no sense: the distributor opens the door, we contract directly, keep full margin and the customer relationship.

 | Parameter | Value |